MoralisWeb3/docs/docs/02-web3-data-api/quickstarts/your-first-dapp-react.md

 ---
 title: "React"
 slug: "your-first-dapp-react"
-excerpt: "This tutorial will teach you how to set up a React dapp that can query blockchain data such as NFTs, tokens, balances, transfers, transactions, and more from any React app."
+description: "This tutorial will teach you how to set up a React dapp that can query blockchain data such as NFTs, tokens, balances, transfers, transactions, and more from any React app."
 ---
 ## Introduction